OlgaNazarenko/WebPy_HW13/README.md

 allowed declaring the libraries of this project depends on and manages (install/update) them for you.
 Kindly activate it.

 ### Part 1:
 REST API for storing and managing contacts [^1].
+For the start need to start Docker through Docker Compose:

+    docker-compose up

-Run the following command to start the FastAPI server in folder **REST**:
+Then, run the following command to start the FastAPI server in folder **REST**:

       python3 (py) main.py